AincradOT/platform/docs/architecture/gcp.md

 - Bootstrap project for state storage
 - GCS bucket for Terraform state with versioning
 - Environment projects for dev and prod
-- Shared services project for logging and Secret Manager
+- Shared services project for logging
-- Service accounts for CI operations (to be added)
+- Service accounts for CI operations
+- Secret Manager API enablement (applications create their own secrets)

 It does **not** manage individual workloads such as game servers or web applications.
 Those live in separate repositories and projects.